-There are just four resorts, the Koh Mak Resort and Seavana Resort, which stretch along the southern half of the beach, the much smaller Suchanaree, which lies just to the north of the pier and Happy Days, constructed entirely from coconut wood, further up the sand.
-The oldest house on the island sits next door to this, a wooden (recently renovated with slightly incongruous glass windows) two storey clapboard affair, built around 1911 by the family of Luang Prompakdee, whose descendants still own much of the island today.
+There are just four resorts on Ao Suan Yai Beach, Koh Mak Resort and Seavana Resort, which stretch along the southern half of the beach, the much smaller Pompak Dee, which lies just to the north of the pier and Happy Days, constructed entirely from coconut wood, further up the sand.
+Golden Beach Camping has pitched a few tents too as another option.

 At the far end, it is possible to pick up a signed track that takes you inland through the coconut trees, where after some hunting around, you can stumble out at Turtle Beach (Ao Tao Kai), a small deserted beach at the very northern tip of the island, well worth the effort.

-Good Time Resort and its various large villas and houses are on on the south side of the road, whilst on the northern side, Islanda Resort Hotel and Thaidaho Vista sit on the brow of the hill, overlooking the bay of Ao Suan Yai.
+Good Time Resort and its various large villas and houses are on on the south side of the road, whilst on the northern side, Islanda Resort Hotel and Thaidaho Vista sit on the brow of the hill, overlooking the bay of Ao Suan Yai below.
 The views from these two resorts are simply spectacular, a wonderful sweeping panorama which takes in the north, Koh Kham offshore and the headland in the south.

-Cococape Resort is located on the cape separating Ao Suan Yai from the next bay along, Ao Pra.
-Ao Pra is a long shallow sandy bay, with a new resort currently under development at its far end.
-The best way to visit is by kayaking around the headland but there is access off the same back road leading to Laem Tookata.
+Ao Pra Beach itself is a lovely long strand, now home to Mira Montra Resort, Koh Mak’s newest boutique resort.
+You can reach the resort by road off the same back road leading to Laem Tookata as outlined above.
 At the southern end of the bay lies the tiny uninhabited island of Koh Pii, a great spot for snorkeling, as indeed is the whole of this area.

-The main route away from Ao Suan Yai, as opposed to the back route from the southern end, is found behind the pier.
-It heads straight across the island towards the south east and with a right turn at the crossroads, joins up with the section leading to Ao Nid or continues onto the southern end of Ao Kao.
+Once past these side streets, the main road itself heads straight across the island towards the east coast and with a right turn at the crossroads, joins up with the section leading to Ao Nid in or continues onto the southern end of Ao Kao.